- The kernel APC pending during exit BSoD is caused by software issues.

 - Next, type this command in the Prompt and press Enter:

-- A Check Disk (CHKDSK) scan is another utility that can feasibly resolve the KERNEL_APC_PENDING_DURING_EXIT error.
-First, open the Command Prompt as outlined for the first resolution.
+- Open the Command Prompt as outlined for the first resolution.

 - Press the Enter key to initiate the Check Disk scan.

-- With System Restore, you can remove recently installed software and undo recent system changes that might have triggered the KERNEL_APC_PENDING_DURING_EXIT error.
-First, press the Windows key and R at the same time to launch Run.
+- First, press the Windows key + R at the same time to launch run.

 - Select the Choose a different restore point radio button if that option is available, and click the Next button.